SpartnerNL/Laravel-Excel/docs/import/batch.md

 ### Import a folder

-To import an entire folder (only xls, xlsx and csv files will be used), set the folder as first parameter.
+To import an entire folder (only xls, xlsx and csv files will be imported), set the folder as the first parameter.

     Excel::batch('app/storage/uploads', function($rows, $file) {